heineborell/swe-for-ds/README.md

 Enabling CI is difficult, how does one ensure that in a multi-developer team that changes do not break the code / application?
 And even if the code a developer is proposing works, how do we ensure quality?
+We've already seen several tools to help a team develop quickly without breaking the code: using small PRs is necessary, having comprehensive unit tests that the developer and PR reviewer can rely on helps, as does using pre-commit.
-Obviously the PR is an important step, but it also slows the process down.
-To speed up the pace of changes in search of "continuous" integration, there is usually an automated testing component.
-This testing component is sometimes referred to as CI itself, even if its purpose is really to enable continuous integration.
+Another tool is to use a CI pipeline.
+This is an automated testing component that is sometimes referred to as CI itself, even if its purpose is really to enable continuous integration.

 For this repository, we are using GitHub Actions as our CI tool.
 In the parlance of Actions, we have defined a CI workflow via a [YAML](https://yaml.org/) file, which is just a structured text file and placed it in the `.github/workflows/` directory.
+This file tells GitHub how to install and test our code when we open a pull request.
 Going over that file, the workflow tells GitHub Actions to pull down this repository, use `pip` to install the package that is defined in the repo, check for style using `flake8`, and run tests using `pytest`.